-If you google, “Is psychoanalysis right for me?” you will be linked to websites with pretty solid answers to the question.
-The Western New England Institute for Psychoanalysis has some good information, adapted from a more comprehensive facts page available on the website of the American Psychoanalytic Association.
+The Western New England Institute for Psychoanalysis has some good information about this question, adapted from a more comprehensive facts page available on the website of the American Psychoanalytic Association.
 Those are good places to start.

 Psychoanalysis is for those who want it.

 The experience of psychoanalysis is suited to some but not to everyone’s unique personality.
 It is a particularly good fit for those who want to develop a deeper understanding of themselves—for those who want to know how the pieces of their story fit together, the past and the present as well as their interior and exterior lives.

 Psychoanalysis might be the right approach for you if you want to make sense of your experiences, if you are curious about how your mind works, and if you want to deal with your problems at their root.
 It could be right for you if you want relief in the short-term, yes, but also if you want to make changes that last—and you know the difference between the two.

 Psychoanalysis is for those who need it.

 Simply put, psychoanalysis is a treatment for those who are suffering and in emotional pain.
 It offers a unique kind of help for those who have been trying to cope with their difficulties but have found that they can’t do it on their own and have had limited success with other treatment approaches.